dakshp07/FINSAVE-app/README.md

 - Clone this repository.
 - `cd` into `FINSAVE-app`.
+- `flutter clean` to get rid of pre defined folders built in runtime.
 - `flutter pub get` to get all the dependencies.
 - `flutter run`